How to Journal to Reduce Stress

 6. Jumpstart journaling with guided or prompted journals.

 If you find it hard to get started or just don’t know what to write, consider getting a guided journal with prompts that fit your current goals and lifestyle.
-For example, if you want to tap into the power of daily gratitude, try a Gratitude Journal with prompts that make it easy to write and develop an attitude of gratitude.
+For example, if you want to tap into the power of daily gratitude, try a gratitude notebook with prompts that make it easy to write and develop an attitude of gratitude.
 Same goes with self-care, health and wellness, even goal setting.
 There are guided journals for all of that good stuff and more.

 Ready to begin your journaling journey?
 Start with a new journal or notebook that inspires you!